 Built for Itself.

 Mauritius is Africa’s foremost international financial centre, built to route private capital into the continent.
 South Africa is not a competitor to Mauritius in the way that Kigali or Casablanca are.
 It never was.
-The two were built for different jobs, and the difference between them is the difference between routing capital and retaining it.
+The two were built for different jobs, and the difference between them is the difference between routing private capital and retaining it.

 Mauritius is a small Indian Ocean island that became the leading international financial centre (IFC) through which a large share of the world’s private and institutional capital is routed into Africa: the structuring layer for private equity, venture capital and development finance, built on global business company (GBC) fund structures, double taxation agreements (DTAs), and common-law courts.
 The Capital Codex concerns this private-capital routing layer, not domestic or retail banking.
 This excerpt looks at the neighbour usually mistaken for a rival: South Africa, whose financial system, banking included, was built to serve its own economy rather than to route external capital, which is why a routing hub and a retaining economy were never in the same race.

 South Africa’s financial system was built for South Africa, to serve a domestic economy, a domestic capital market, and domestic institutional investors.
-The JSE, the GEPF, the domestic banking system: these were not designed to attract or route foreign capital flows.
+The JSE, the GEPF, the domestic banking system: these were not designed to attract or route foreign private-capital flows.
 They were designed to intermediate within.

 The relationship between Mauritius and South Africa is therefore not competitive; it is structural.
 Mauritius routes capital from European DFIs, global LPs, and non-South African investors into African markets.
 South Africa generates and retains its own capital.
 The two systems operate on parallel tracks that rarely intersect.